Badminton: Thailand’s Kunlavut Vitidsarn emerges as class of 2018’s flag-bearer

 When asked how they compare, he replied, “They both are faster than me.
 Both better than me!”

-Pointed out that he was a World Championships silver medallist now, his response was: “Lucky.”
+Pointed out that he was a World Championships silver medallist now, his response simply was: “Lucky.”

 But there was no luck involved on Sunday.
 A few days after Sen’s press conference remark and his own humble take on the rivalry, Vitidsarn stood on the top of the podium, towering (just) above the giant of the game that is Axelsen.
 The Dane had won 13 straight finals he had competed in over the last couple of years.
 You had to go back to All England 2021 when Lee Zii Jia beat him in an epic and then the European Championships where he had to withdraw before the final, for Axelsen’s last defeats in a title clash.